integration code

 All of this communicates meaning and helps bolster my cleaning company’s search engine optimization.

-PR & SEO works the same way, however it’s no longer as important to actually receive the link.
+PR & SEO work the same way; however, it’s no longer as important to actually receive the link.

-Essentially Google and other search engines know who you are, what your company is, what it’s all about, and has an idea of what/where to rank you.
+Essentially, Google and other search engines know who you are, what your company is, what it’s all about, and have an idea of what/where to rank you.
 They are now watching everything mentioned about you, when it happened, and deriving meaning from this.

 And what we’ve found is you may not get the rankings you feel you deserve, unless you start to do some additional PR.